MThicklin/mthicklin.github.io/_posts/2020-11-06-adhd-and-getting-started.md

 <p>No matter the reason and despite our best efforts, other things simply take a higher priority for us.
 Thoughts that persist or things in the future we are dreading can just as easily drain us; leaving us too tired to even attempt to take out the trash or start that report for school.</p>

 <p>Dear Reader, I'm going to be frank with you, I can only write about what works for me.
-Bruce Lee teaches us to "Absorb what is useful, discard what is useless and add what is specifically your own" (<a rel="noreferrer noopener" href="https://k3ntuckydesign.wordpress.com/2020/06/28/adhd-and-systems/(opens in a new tab)" target="_blank">Oh, that sounds familiar</a>).
+Bruce Lee teaches us to "Absorb what is useful, discard what is useless and add what is specifically your own" (<a href="https://k3ntuckydesign.wordpress.com/2020/06/28/adhd-and-systems/(opens in a new tab)" target="_blank">Oh, that sounds familiar</a>).
 For some, the hard part is getting the starting momentum.
 I'm not going to sit here and say, "All you have to do is just start the task!" and expect that to get you going.
 But I have found that, much like trying to quit smoking, it helps if you WANT to start your task. </p>

 <p>"WANT" in this sense isn't "You didn't WANT it bad enough" but simply "I don't WANT to do this task".
 When we're drained or have other things on our minds, it's easy to convince ourselves to watch one more episode of something instead of walking the dog.
 When we find ourselves not WANTing to clean the house or get ready to head out, but we can bring that internal effort into the real world by setting aside time where we will start our task. </p>